Marcali District

-Marcali (Marcali járás) is a district in north-western part of Somogy County.
+Marcali (Marcali járás) is a district in north-western part of Somogy County, in Hungary.
 Marcali is also the name of the town where the district seat is found.
 The district is located in the Southern Transdanubia Statistical Region.

 Geography

 Marcali District borders with Keszthely District (Zala County) to the north, Fonyód District and to the east, Kaposvár District to the southeast, Nagyatád District to the south, Csurgó District to the southwest, Nagykanizsa District (Zala County) to the west.
 The number of the inhabited places in Marcali District is 37.

 Municipalities

 The district has 1 town and 36 villages.